What happens when cruise ships retire

 Courtesy Peter Knego

 With the aid of a local agent, Knego gains access to the vessel, often climbing up a ladder, to scout the items he wants, then makes deals to buy them.
-These are then packed them into a container for shipping back to his home in the United States, which he describes as an "ocean liner museum."
+These are then packed into a container and shipped back to his home in the United States, which he describes as an "ocean liner museum."

 "Every door, light fixture, railing, (almost) every bit of furniture and artwork is from a classic mid-20th century ship," says Knego.